alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 The state parameter will be returned if a value was provided by the Relying Party in the authorize request.
 The Relying Party should validate that the value returned matches that supplied.
 The state value can additionally be used to mitigate against XSRF attacks by cryptographically binding the value of this parameter with a browser cookie (for more details see the [OAuth 2.0 Authorization Framework Specification] https://tools.ietf.org/html/rfc6749#section-10.12).

-### Error Response
+### Authentication Error Response

 If the End-User denies the request or the authentication fails the OpenID Provider will return an error response to the Relying Party.
 As for a successful response this is achieved by returning a HTTP 302 redirect request to the user agent requesting that the response is redirected to the specified redirection URI.

-If the redirection URI specified is invalid an error will be returned directly to the user agent).
+If the redirection URI specified is invalid an error will be returned directly to the user agent.

 HTTP errors unrelated to OpenID Connect are returned to the user agent using the appropriate HTTP status code.